mmistakes/so-simple-theme/_mnprdocs/config.md

 </figure>

 ## Alternate Substrate
 Contains the attributes that define the alternate substrate texture of the stylization.
 This group is closed by default, but can be opened by clicking on it.

-### Substrate Texture Alt
-Defines the alternate texture that is going to be used as the substrate.
+These are the same attributes as the main substrate: see above for the corresponding documentation.

+The alternate substrate is used if the _Substrate Blend_ option is not 0, and also in a style-dependent manner (e.g. cutout).
+{: .notice--info}

 -----------